jadanaque/GCData-SamsungGalaxyProject/README.md

 ### Details and Instructions
 1. All the data related for this project is in the data directory (folder).
 Take a look at this directory and its content in order to understand the data.
-2. Set this directory ("GCData-SamsungGalaxyProject") as your working directory.
+2. Set this directory (`GCData-SamsungGalaxyProject`) as your working directory.
 Don't use any subdirectory as your working directory.
 3. Run the script `run_analysis.R`.
-We can also find a "code" directory with a similar script; it's actually the same code.
+We can also find a `code` directory with a similar script; it's actually the same code.
 You can omit it.

 ### Output
 The output we get after running the script `run_analysis.R` is a tidy data set with the average of each variable for each activity and each subject.
 This data set is found in the `output` directory